MicrosoftDocs/quantum-docs-pr/articles/install-guide/update.md

         dotnet run
         ```

-    - Your application should run with the new package versions
+    - Your application will run with the new package versions

 ## What's next?